szweibel/obsidian-agent-plugin/README.md

 1. Check the browser console (Ctrl+Shift+I / Cmd+Option+I)
 2. Look for `[ObsidianAgent]` log messages
 3. Try clearing the chat and starting a new session
-4. Verify the system prompt in settings hasn't been corrupted
+4. Verify the workflow preferences in settings haven't been corrupted

 ### Agent suggestions don't match my vault structure

 **Solution:**
 1. Open Settings → Obsidian Agent
-2. Edit the System Prompt to match your folder names and workflow
+2. Edit the Workflow Preferences to match your folder names and workflow
-3. Update references like `Library/`, `Daily/`, etc. to match your vault
+3. Update references like `Library/`, `Scratchpad.md`, etc. to match your vault

 ## Privacy & Security